w3c/wai-inclusion/source/index.html.erb.md

 ---
-title: Web for All
+title: Accessibility, Usability, and Inclusion
-subtitle: Accessibility, Usability, and Inclusion
+subtitle: Understanding How to Implement a Web for All
 status: editors-draft
 ---